Norwegian Cruise Line is the third largest cruise line in the world, with 19 ships sailing to over 450 destinations around the globe.

 - Destinations: Bahamas, Bermuda, Caribbean, Greek Isles, Mediterranean, Northern Europe, Transatlantic crossings, Canada & New England, Panama Canal

-In the Norwegian Cruise Line Breakaway class, you have 2 ships to choose from:
+In the Norwegian Cruise Line Breakaway class, you have two ships to choose from:

 - Norwegian Getaway